ElinFredriksson/Booking-site-project/README.md

 Booking platform designed specifically for tech companies seeking ideal venues for their events.

 An elegant booking platform designed specifically for tech companies seeking ideal venues for their events.
 This project showcases a user-friendly front-end interface, seamlessly connecting tech professionals with top-notch venues.
-Explore a sleek, intuitive design that enhances the booking experience for both hosts and event organizers.
+Explore a sleek, intuitive design that enhances the booking experience.

 Key Features: